simplehomemom/simplehomemom.github.io/_posts/2021-05-05-how-to-unscramble-your-brain-with-a-braindump.md

 ---
 layout: post
-title:  How to Unscramble Your Brain with a Braindump
+title:  "How to Unscramble Your Brain with a Braindump"
 date:   2021-05-05 03:00:00 +0000
 image:  braindump.jpg
 tags:   Planning